yvo170518/HouseDesign-Software/README.md

 It aims to increase the client involvement in designing their own home with a professional house design company.
 By encouraging client to build their own scrapbooks, providing a variety of home design options, and allowing the client to decorate their house using 3D models/VR technology.

-To view the project directly, go to my website: https://yvoxu.github.io/
+To view the project directly, go to: